jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 *Evaluation Rule:*
-`pair` values are evaluated by procedure application, however, only `pair` values which are `lists`'s can be properly applied; evaluating a non-list `pair` raises an error.
+`pair` values are evaluated by procedure application, however, only `pair` values which are `list`'s can be properly applied; evaluating a non-list `pair` raises an error.

 ---